-8. Without prejudice to the generality of Article 7, the capacity of facilities for the storage on a holding of-

-- (a) effluent produced by ensiled forage and other crops shall equal or exceed the capacity specified in Table 5 of Schedule 2, and - (b) soiled water shall equal or exceed the capacity required to store all soiled water likely to arise on the holding during a period of 10 days.
+- 9. Without prejudice to the generality of Article 8, the capacity of facilities for the storage on a holding of- - (a) effluent produced by ensiled forage and other crops shall equal or exceed the capacity specified in Table 5 of Schedule 2, - (b) soiled water shall equal or exceed the capacity required to store all soiled water likely to arise on the holding during a period of 10 days, and - (c) soiled water being provided on a holding on or after 1 January 2015 shall equal or exceed the capacity required to store all soiled water likely to arise on the holding during a period of 15 days.